Openscapes Mindset

 As Hadley Wickham described in his slides Welcome to the tidyverse, tooling exists for every step of this conceptual diagram.
 They exist to streamline working with data.

 These tools are developed by actual people – nice people!
+We’ll explore them more in the Open Communities lesson.

 Open as a way to work